 Where to stay in Auckland

 Choosing where to stay in Auckland shapes the kind of trip you have.
-New Zealand’s largest city spreads across a narrow isthmus between two harbours, and the area you base yourself in determines whether your days are spent on the waterfront, among the restaurants and boutiques of an inner-city village, or across the water in a quieter seaside suburb with the skyline as your view.
+New Zealand's largest city spreads across a narrow isthmus between two harbours, and your base determines whether your days are spent on the waterfront, among the restaurants of an inner-city village, or across the water in a quieter seaside suburb with the skyline as your view.
+Most visitors spend two or three days here — often bookending a wider New Zealand trip — so the right base keeps you close to the harbour, the transport links and the city's best food.

 City Centre & Viaduct Harbour